VR-Scott/darkly/11_spoof_website/Resources/11_spoof_website.md

 # Possible abuses:

-Could possibly get special access due to coming from a specific site.
+Could possibly get special access due to coming from a specific site.<br>
 May be used for XSS?

 # Fix:

-Don't trust referer find more secure way to validate referals.
+Don't trust referer find more secure way to validate referals.<br>
 Use a unique/token to prove they came from the legitimate referer.